ADERSIM Monthly Seminars and Program Meeting

 March 2019 Seminar

-ADERSIM hosts two prominent speakers for March 2019 seminar.
-The first speaker is Professor Slobodan P. Simonovic, PhD, Peng, Fellow CAE, CSCE, ASCE, IWRA, from the Department of Civil and Environmental Engineering, the University of Western Ontario, London, ON.
-His speech is about "Quantitative resilience in managing urban infrastructure response to natural hazards".
+Professor Slobodan P. Simonovic, PhD, Peng, Fellow CAE, CSCE, ASCE, IWRA, from the Department of Civil and Environmental Engineering, the University of Western Ontario, London, ON.
+He is also the Director of Engineering Studies with The Institute for Catastrophic Loss Reduction (ICLR).
+Professor Simonovic lectured about "Quantitative resilience in managing urban infrastructure response to natural hazards".

-The second speaker is Dr Lin Ju, PMP®, Senior Development Manager, Watson Studio, IBM Data & AI, IBM Canada.
-She will talk about "Developing Artificial Intelligence enabled application through Watson Studio for natural hazards".
+Dr Lin Ju, PMP®, Senior Development Manager, Watson Studio, IBM Data & AI, IBM Canada.
+The title of her lecture was "Developing Artificial Intelligence enabled application through Watson Studio for natural hazards".

 November 2018 Seminar